 If you’re looking for hotels in South East England then check out some more of my great reviews

-The room contained everything you could wish for: large comfy beds, a writing desk with lots of hotel information, lots of storage and a smart (if surprisingly chilly) bathroom and the only flaw was the usual hunt for a plug point for the kettle which never seems to be near the kettle itself.
+The room contained everything you could wish for: large comfy beds, a writing desk with lots of hotel information, lots of storage and a smart, modern bathroom and the only flaw was the usual hunt for a plug point for the kettle which never seems to be near the kettle itself.
 There were lots of smart cushions and good-quality bedding and staff in the bar downstairs were happy to supply ice and a champagne buckets for drinks in our room.

 With the prosecco on ice, there was just time for a quick explore downstairs which has a restaurant, bar and lounge area before we headed off to the spa which is connected to the main building or reached just across the car park.

-While the hotel check in had been really smooth, it was a different issue at the spa: we had hoped to spend time relaxing in spa robes before our treatments (and indeed there are rooms for that very purpose) but instead we were left in the cafe – where the ‘special of the month’ was baked potato with a topping, £6.95 – and had to ask three times before being allowed to get ready for our treatments which was odd.
+While the hotel check in had been really smooth, it was a different issue at the spa: we had hoped to spend time relaxing in spa robes before our treatments (and indeed there are rooms for that very purpose) but instead we were told to wait in the cafe and had to ask three times before being allowed to get ready for our treatments which was odd.
 After half an hour and the third time of asking someone did get us towels and robes and allow us through to get changed but by then it was all a rush, not helped by there being no keys in the lockers although we’d been assured there were.
 Staff could have been having an off day but it wasn’t the greatest start to a relaxing massage.

-Once we finally made it in though the treatments were good and we were able to relax afterwards instead in the post-treatment room (once we’d turned down the arctic blast from the aircon) and explored the rest of the spa, which had a good-sized swimming pool, sauna, steam room and hot tub (which was small but cosy, although it could have done with fewer tiles missing).
+Once we finally made it in though the treatments were good and we were able to relax afterwards instead in the post-treatment room and explored the rest of the spa, which had a good-sized swimming pool, sauna, steam room and hot tub which was small but cosy.

 We started with ham hock terrine and piccalilli, and White Lake Driftwood goats’ cheese and beetroot – both excellent, but I think the goats’ cheese had the edge – and then had the huge gourmet burger and the really excellent Welsh lamb hotpot, which was Tardis-like in the amount of meat it packed in and cooked to perfection.